Serving all people by providing personalized health and wellness through exemplary care, education and research.

 On train, bus, or airplane trips, take a walk in the aisle at least every 2 hours.

 Always carry a source of fast-acting sugar with you, such as glucose tablets or hard candies, but not sugar-free candy.

 Carry extra snacks, such as crackers, cheese, or fruit, in case meals are delayed.

 Drink plenty of water, especially when traveling by air.

 Keep a diabetes kit.
-It should include your blood glucose meter, batteries, test strips, lancing device, fast-acting sugar, extra medication, syringes if needed, and copies of prescriptions.
+It should include your blood glucose meter, batteries, test strips, lancing device, fast-acting sugar, extra medicine, syringes if needed, and copies of prescriptions.
 Use a case designed to carry diabetes supplies.
 Or use a makeup case, a belt pouch, or briefcase.

 Take your diabetes kit with you everywhere, just like you take your wallet and keys.
 Try to find a case for your insulin that is heat-resistant if you will be visiting a warm region.